 Have you considered having a Mommy Makeover?
 There are so many things to consider before having any type of surgery, but aesthetic procedures tend to have their own specific considerations.
-If you need to have your gallbladder out, there is no need for explanation to friends or family about why you’re making the decision to have surgery.
+If you need to have your gallbladder out, there is no need to explain to friends or family why you’re making the decision to have surgery.

 MEDICAL NECESSITY VS. ELECTIVE SURGERY